 - I also had a supervisor from Germany and one from Israel for my doctorate degree and continue to collaborate internationally in research;

-- I’m a member in academic associations not just in Switzerland (VGD, SGL) and Germany (HGD), but also the international NCGRE; and
+- I’m a member in academic associations not just in Switzerland (VGD), but also the international NCGRE; and volunteer as a webmaster for the IGU-CGE.

 - I completed a semester abroad at the University of Auckland (New Zealand), teaching internships in India and Mexico, language courses in Israel and Russia, and a short research stay at the Weizmann Institute of Science (Israel) as well as the summer face-to-face semester at the Hebrew University in Jerusalem (Israel).